linnykoleh/Spring/Notes.md

 }
 ```

-- Inject `entityManager` into `@Repository` beans and use session to deal with database
+- Inject `EntityManager` into `@Repository` beans and use session to deal with database

 ```java
 @PersistenceContext